gwdistsys18/dist-sys-practice/README.md

 * Do not need to change the code or make special application/environment for containers.
 * Compare to virtual machine, it’s faster and consume less resource.

-### Beginning level - Lab: DevOps Docker Beginners Guide
+### Beginning level - DevOps Docker Beginners Guide

 #### First Alpine Linux Containers